TsingZ0/PFLlib/README.md

-# PFLlib: Personalized Federated Learning Library
+# PFLlib: Personalized Federated Learning Library and Benchmark

 🎯***We create a beginner-friendly algorithm library and benchmark platform for those new to federated learning.
 Join us in expanding the FL community by contributing your algorithms, datasets, and metrics to this project.***